HJ-10

 HJ-10 (or "Red Arrow 10") is a Chinese ground-launched anti-tank missile developed by Norinco.
 It has a tandem high-explosive anti-tank (HEAT) warhead, that may penetrate 1400 mm of conventional steel armour protected by explosive reactive armour.
 The maximum range is 10 km, with pre- or post-launch lock-on.
+The system is analogous to Israel's Spike-ER, Serbia's ALAS and North Korea's Bulsae-4 multi-purpose wire-guided missiles.

 Deployment

-AFT-10, equipped on the ZBD-04A Anti-tank platform, is the ATGM version of the HJ-10 platform and it is the first one to be developed.
+AFT-10, equipped on the ZBD-04A anti-tank platform, is the ATGM version of the HJ-10 platform and it is the first one to be developed.
 Eight missiles and a retractable sensor mast is mounted on the ZBD-04, with sensors including a thermal camera, TV camera and a laser range finder.
 A millimeter-wave radar system is mounted at the front-right corner of the vehicle to improve all-weather operation capability.

 Variants

 AFT-10

 The AFT-10 (反坦克导弹-10 (Fǎn tǎnkè dǎodàn-10, Anti-tank missile-10)) is the surface-to-surface variant in the HJ-10 family, receiving designation of AFT-10.
 AFT-10 is a fiber-optic wire-guided missile that equipped with ZBD-04 Anti-tank platform.
 AFT-10 was first revealed in its deployment in Peace Mission 2014 joint military exercise.